Electrospinning: Uses

 The size of an electrospun fiber can be in the nano scale and the fibers may possess nano scale surface texture, leading to different modes of interaction with other materials compared with macroscale materials.
 In addition to this, the ultra-fine fibers produced by electrospinning are expected to have two main properties, a very high surface to volume ratio, and a relatively defect free structure at the molecular level.
 This first property makes electrospun material suitable for activities requiring a high degree of physical contact, such as providing sites for chemical reactions, or the capture of small sized particulate material by physical entanglement – filtration.
 The second property should allow electrospun fibers to approach the theoretical maximum strength of the spun material, opening up the possibility of making high mechanical performance composite materials.

-Filtration
+Filtration and adsorption

 The use of nanofiber webs as a filtering medium is well established.
 Due to the small size of the fibers London-Van Der Waals forces are an important method of adhesion between the fibers and the captured materials.
 Polymeric nanofibers have been used in air filtration applications for more than seven decades.
 Because of poor bulk mechanical properties of thin nanowebs, they are laid over a filtration medium substrate.
 The small fiber diameters cause slip flows at fiber surfaces, causing an increase in the interception and inertial impaction efficiencies of these composite filter media.
 The enhanced filtration efficiency at the same pressure drop is possible with fibers having diameters less than 0.5 micrometer.
 Since the essential properties of protective clothing are high moisture vapor transport, increased fabric breath-ability, and enhanced toxic chemical resistance, electrospun nanofiber membranes are good candidates for these applications.

+Given the high surface-to-volume ratio of electrospun nanofibers, they can also be used as relatively efficient adsorbents compared to micron-sized fibers.
+One way to achieve this is by mixing the electrospinning solution with suitable additives or by using active polymers.
+For example, iron oxide nanoparticles, a good arsenic adsorbent, can be trapped within poly(vinyl alcohol) electrospun nanofibers for water remmediation.